Wint3rmute/ReqSnake/docs/REQ-PARSER.md

 > child-of: REQ-CORE-1

 > REQ-PARSER-17
-> The parser shall ignore blockquotes that are commented out in Markdown (e.g., inside <!-- ... -->).
+> The parser shall ignore blockquotes that are commented out in Markdown comment blocks.
 > child-of: REQ-CORE-1

 > REQ-PARSER-18